Skip to content

 C.S.
 Lewis – Mere Christianity

-Not to mention, hardly anyone spells out concrete steps of how to blissfully tame our thoughts in regards to a difficult person or burdensome, past episode in our lives.
-Instead, they sometimes preach forgiveness like our soul comes equipped with an on/off switch somewhere labeled “forgive others.”
+Not to mention, hardly anyone spells out concrete steps of how to blissfully tame our thoughts regarding a problematic person or burdensome past episode in our lives.
+Instead, they sometimes preach forgiveness like our soul is equipped with an on/off switch labeled “forgive others.”

 I’ve never found it quite that easy.